martinnabhan/opinionskollen/README.md

 # Opinionskollen

-Opinionskollen is a webapp presentening the results from the bi-annual political polls made by SCB.
+Opinionskollen is a web app which presents the results from the bi-annual political polls made by SCB.
-It is written using the JavaScript framework Mithril.js and is populated with data by running the `update-sources.bash` script, which pulls the latest data from SCB's public API.
+It is written using the JavaScript framework Mithril.js and is populated with data by running the `update-sources.bash` script, which pulls the latest data from SCB's public API and saves it to `/json/data.json`.

 Opinionskollen has three pages: